Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ## Releases

-### 3.11 Searches in hoToolsBasic.xml adapted to SQLite
+### 3.11 Searches in hoToolsBasic.xml adapted to SQLite (EA 16), Fix import Glossary

+- Searches in hoToolsBasic.xml adapted to SQLite (EA 16)
+- Fix import Glossary
+- Fix WildCard Handling of SQL, supporting ' and " for string constants
+- Fix DB Handling (#DB=Other# EA 16)
+- Some searches adapted to MySql

 ### 3.10 Add Setup for EA 16.
 64 Bit